j-berg-au/BOUNDLESS/content/Character Creation/Prophets/Prophet Talents.md

 ##### Trustworthy
 *Prerequisite: [[Priest]]*
 As a Priest, people tend to trust your word.
 You gain **+1 Boon** on all skill checks made to influence others who are not hostile towards you.
+##### Unholy Detection
+By spending **1 Stress**, until the end of the scene you gain the ability to detect the presence of undead or demonic creatures, or undead or demonic magic, within a short distance.
 ### Tier II
 ### Tier III